Cecilapp/website/pages/index.md

       visible: true
     - id: the-butler
       title: A ready to use blog
-      description: "[The Butler](https://the-butler.cecil.app \"The Butler’s website\") is a ready to use starter blog with a user friendly [CMS](https://v1.netlifycms.org), powered by Cecil."
+      description: "[The Butler](https://the-butler.cecil.app \"The Butler’s website\") is a ready to use starter blog, powered by Cecil."
       path: https://the-butler.cecil.app
       image: https://raw.githubusercontent.com/Cecilapp/the-butler/master/assets/images/cecil-preview.png
       shadow: false